DarioVaccaro/DarioVaccaro/README.md

 -->
 I'm a Full Stack Developer and Designer focused on financial products.

 I've built multiple successful applications to help stock traders make money and learn more about the market.
-My projects have been used by tens of thousands of people in over 100 countries, received more than 2,000,000 page views annually and generated over $3 Million Dollars in revenue.
+My products have been used by tens of thousands of people in over 100 countries, receive more than 2,000,000 page views annually and generated millions of dollars in revenue.
+Some have been sold/shut down.

 Projects I've built: